Diatomaceous Earth Household Uses

 Mattresses: Sprinkle a light layer of DE on your mattress and let it sit for several hours before vacuuming it up.
 This can help absorb odors and moisture and deter dust mites.

 Pet beds and blankets: Sprinkle a small amount of DE on your pet's bedding to absorb odors and moisture.
-Be sure to use food-grade DE and avoid getting it in your pet's eyes or nose.
+Be sure to use crawling insect control DE and avoid getting it in your pet's eyes or nose.
+Be sure to wear a dust mask in areas where ventilation is not possible.

 When using DE for odor control, it's important to wear a mask or respirator to avoid inhaling the fine dust, which can irritate your lungs.
 Be sure to use food-grade DE for any applications that involve contact with food, pets, or people.
 And remember that while DE is an effective natural solution for controlling odors, it may not completely eliminate strong or persistent smells.
 In some cases, you may need to address the underlying cause of the odor (such as mold or mildew) in order to achieve long-lasting freshness in your home.